area17/twill/README.md

 ## Introduction

 The CMS Toolkit is a Laravel Composer package to rapidly create and deploy a completely custom admin area for our clients websites that is highly functional, beautiful and easy to use.
-It's a curation of all the features that were developed on custom admin areas since our switch to Laravel.
-The architecture, conventions and helpers it provides currently powers the [Opéra National de Paris 2015 website redesign](https://www.operadeparis.fr/) ([codebase](https://code.area17.com/opera/onp)), the [AREA 17 2016 website redesign](https://area17.com) ([codebase](https://code.area17.com/a17/site)) and the [THG 2016 redesign website](https://www.thg-paris.com/) ([codebase](https://code.area17.com/THG/site)).
+It's a curation of all the features that were developed on custom admin areas since our switch to Laravel in 2014.
+The architecture, conventions and helpers it provides currently powers the [Opéra National de Paris 2015 website redesign](https://www.operadeparis.fr/), the [AREA 17 2016 website redesign](https://area17.com) and the [THG 2016 redesign website](https://www.thg-paris.com/).
+Initially released in December 2016, this Laravel package is powering the [Roto](https://roto.com), [Mai 36](https://mai36.com) and [Pentagram](https://www.pentagram.com) 2017 redesigns, as well as the [Artists at Risk Connection](https://artistsatriskconnection.org) platform.

 By default, with very little developer actions, it provides:
-- a beautiful admin interface that really focuses on the editors needs, using the [A17 CMS UI Toolkit](http://cms3.dev.area17.com)
+- a beautiful admin interface that really focuses on the editors needs, using AREA 17's custom built Vue.js components
 - user authentication, authorization and management
+- rapid searching and editing of content for editors with various tools:
+  - search / multi-filtering / sort
+  - quick publish / feature / reorder / edit / delete
+  - input, textarea, rich textarea form fields with optional SEO optimized limits
+  - date pickers for publication timeframe
+  - select, multi-select, content type browser for related content and tags
+  - image selector with cropping
+  - form repeaters
+  - flexible content block editor (composable blocks from Vue components)
+  - translated fields with independent publication status
+  - slugs management with automatic redirect of old urls
+  - content versioning with preview and side by side comparison of fully rendered frontend site
+- intuitive content featuring using a bucket UI
+- a media library:
-- a media library (powered by S3 or local storage and [Imgix](https://imgix.com) rendering)
+  - with S3 or local storage
+  - powered by Imgix rendering for on the fly resizing, cropping and compression of responsive images
+  - easily extendable to support other storage and/or rendering providers (ie. Cloudinary, IIIF, ...)
+- a file library:
-- a file library (powered by S3 or local storage)
+  - with S3 or local storage
-- a block editor renderer and default blocks
+  - easily extendable to support other storage providers
+  - can be used to attach and serve pdfs or videos in any content type
-- the ability to art direct responsive images
+- the ability to art direct responsive images through:
-- static templates automatic routing
+  - different manual cropping ratio for each breakpoints
+  - automatic focal point cropping with only one manual user input
+  - automatic entropy or faces cropping with no manual input
-- rapid new content types creation/edition/maintenance for developers
+- rapid new content types creation/edition/maintenance for developers (generators and conventions for unified CRUD features)
-- content types translations and slugs management
-- a production ready exceptions handler
+- development and production ready toolset (debug bar, inspector, exceptions handler)
-- frontend site controller helpers for SEO and SPF/PJAX sites
+- static templates automatic routing (ie: adding a blade file at a certain location will be automatically available at the same url of its filename, no need to deal with application code, nice for frontend devs or simple page needs)

-In development, you can use it in any Laravel environment like [Valet](https://laravel.com/docs/5.3/valet) or [Homestead](https://laravel.com/docs/5.3/homestead), though in a client's project context, you would ideally run your application in a custom virtual machine or Docker environment that is as close as possible as your production environment (either through a custom `after.sh` config for Homestead or through an Ansible provisionned Vagrant box).
-For provisionning and deployments, check out the Ansible playbooks, Capistrano and Envoy recipes in the A17 and THG codebases.
+In development, you can use it in any Laravel environment like [Valet](https://laravel.com/docs/5.3/valet) or [Homestead](https://laravel.com/docs/5.3/homestead), though in a client's project context, you would ideally run your application in a custom virtual machine or Docker environment that is as close as possible as your production environment (either through a custom `after.sh` config for Homestead, an Ansible provisionned Vagrant box or a Docker Compose project).

-This package is in very early stage as of December '16.
-Most of the code it provides has been battle tested over the last 2 years through thousands of Unfuddle tickets but you know how it is...
-I'm pretty sure most of the bugs you'll encounter will be related to the creation of this package and how it hooks into your application.
-Feel free to ping on HipChat anytime :)

 ## Table of content